Chen Kuo-fu: Biography

-Born in 1958 Chen worked as a film critic before debuting as a director in 1989 with School Girl.
+Born in 1958, Chen worked as a film critic before debuting as a director in 1989 with School Girl.
 In the 1990s, he continued to explore the female perspective with Treasure Island, The Peony Pavilion (inspired by traditional drama of the same name) and anti-romantic comedy The Personals.
 The latter, in which a single woman searches for Mr. Right on a series of blind dates, screened in Cannes' Un Certain Regard sidebar and was distributed in Asia, Europe and North America.

-In 2000 Chen became the head of the production unit of the Asian branch of Columbia Pictures.
+In 2000, Chen became the head of the production unit of the Asian branch of Columbia Pictures.
 Here he accumulated experience in international film making and connections to young Chinese directors such as Feng Xiaogang.
-With these he would later join Huayi Brothers Media Corporation and continue his works in China.
+Later, he would join Huayi Brothers Media Corporation and continue his work in China.

-In 2001 Chen began to concentrate on feature film production beginning with Su Chao-Bin's youth comedy Better Than Sex through his company Nan Fang Film Productions.
+In 2001, Chen began to concentrate on feature film production beginning with Su Chao-Bin's youth comedy Better Than Sex through his company Nan Fang Film Productions.
 The following year, he directed and produced the supernatural thriller Double Vision.
 The film was distributed internationally by co-producer Columbia Pictures.

-In 2009 Chen served as an executive producer of China's then highest grossing domestic film of all time, Feng Xiaogang's romantic drama If You Are the One.
+In 2009, Chen served as an executive producer of China's then highest grossing domestic film of all time, Feng Xiaogang's romantic drama If You Are the One.
+He became the first Chinese director to earn more than 1 billion yuan in the box office.